w3c/wot/planning/ThingDescription/td-next-work-items/usability-and-design.md

 ![Participating Entities](./images/initial-connection-HTTP-entities.png)

+In this case, the Thing has enough resources and contains its own HTTP server.

 ###### Lifecycle of a Connection

 ![Lifecycle of a Connection](./images/initial-connection-HTTP-lifecycle.png)

+1. A request from the client opens the connection to the server.
+2. A response from the server back to the client closes the connection.
+3. If the server provides no response in a given time interval, a timeout occurs and the connection is closed.
+4. Alternatively, a request can be sent with Keep Alive parameters (timeout and max requests parameters).
+5. In this case, the responses back to the client will not close the connection.
+6. If a certain amount of requests have been sent, the connection will be closed.
+7. If a certain time is reached, the connection will be closed.

 ###### Message Sequence

 ![Message Sequence](./images/initial-connection-HTTP-sequence.png)

+We note that even with Keep Alive option set, the interaction pattern do not change in the application level.
+Thus, keep alive can be seen as an optimization and not a different way to interact.

 ##### Broker Connections without Security